maksimr/vim-jsbeautify/README.markdown

   indent_size = 4

   [**.html]
-  ; Используя спейиальные коментарии
+  ; Using special comments
-  ; такие комментраии применятся только при глобальной настройке ; поэтому лучше избегать их ;vim:path=~/.vim/bundle/js-beautify/beautify-html.js ;vim:max_char=78:brace_style=expand indent_style = space
+  ; And such comments or apply only in global configuration ; So it's best to avoid them ;vim:path=~/.vim/bundle/js-beautify/beautify-html.js ;vim:max_char=78:brace_style=expand indent_style = space